oarnosa/oarnosa/README.md

-## Orlando Arnosa

-- Senior Full Stack Developer
-- Systems Integration & Data Pipelines
+## Hey, I'm Orlando.

 I wire frontends to the systems that actually run businesses.
-ERPs, marketplaces, the pipelines between them.
+ERPs, marketplaces, legacy databases that don't play nice with anything.
+These days it's ecommerce integrations, data pipelines, and teaching warehouse robots to take orders from an ERP.

 TypeScript, C#, or Python, whatever the job needs.

-Most of my work lives in private repos, so it's quiet here.
-Fuller story's at [orlandoarnosa.com](https://orlandoarnosa.com).
+Most of it lives in private repos, so it's quiet here.
+The fuller story's at [orlandoarnosa.com](https://orlandoarnosa.com).

+Miami.
+Girl dad with a boy on the way.